What to Watch: Resilience and Restoration in the Louisiana Delta

 Breanna Draxler

-is the environmental editor at YES!, where she leads coverage of climate and environmental justice.
-An award-winning journalist with nearly a decade of experience editing, reporting, and writing for national magazines, she won a 2020 National Magazine Award for a collaborative climate action guide that she published with Audubon Magazine.
-Breanna also writes, reports and edits for National Geographic online, Grist, and Audubon Magazine, among others.
-She serves as a board member for the Society of Environmental Journalists and the Northwest Science Writers Association.
-She also has a Master's degree in environmental journalism from the University of Colorado Boulder.
-Breanna is based out of Seattle, but has worked in newsrooms on both coasts and in between.
-Her previous staff positions include editing at bioGraphic, Popular Science, and Discover Magazine.
-She speaks English and French.
+is a senior editor at YES!, where she leads coverage of climate and environmental justice, and Native rights.
+She has nearly a decade of experience editing, reporting, and writing for national magazines including National Geographic online and Grist, among others.
+She collaborated on a climate action guide for Audubon Magazine that won a National Magazine Award in 2020.
+She recently served as a board member for the Society of Environmental Journalists and the Northwest Science Writers Association.
+She has a master’s degree in environmental journalism from the University of Colorado Boulder.
+Breanna is based out of the traditional territories of the Coast Salish people, but has worked in newsrooms on both coasts and in between.
+She previously held staff positions at bioGraphic, Popular Science, and Discover Magazine.

 |